vishalbhojane/my-notes/theory/javascript/Intermediate/Call Apply Bind.md

 printFullNameAndHometownAndState.call(person2, 'mumbai', 'maharashtra')
 ```

-## `apply()`
+### `apply()`

-same as call method, only difference is that we pass the arguments as a array
+Same as call method, only difference is that we pass the arguments as a array

 ```js
 printFullNameAndHometownAndState.apply(person2, ['mumbai', 'maharashtra'])
 ```

-## `bind()`
+### `bind()`

-same as call, but with one difference
+Same as call, but with one difference
-it does not invoke the method directly, instead it returns the function, which can be invoked later
+It does not invoke the method directly, instead it returns the function, which can be invoked later

 ```js
 let printDetails = printFullNameAndHometownAndState.bind(person2, 'mumbai', 'maharashtra');